Enhance Your Offer Doc with Beautiful Product Pictures – Easy as ABC

 4. Click Next and (when new window opens) Create

 5. When the template opens, click the Test button, to see how it will look when enabled in Salesforce and (when a new window opens) choose an opportunity record from which test data will be fetched to the template’s fields.

-Now you should be able to see the document with almost all its fields filled in (an example is shown in the figure below).
+Now you should be able to see the quotation document with the pictures visible and almost all its fields filled in (an example is shown in the figure below).

 …And complete it with just a few more clicks